lgsvl/simulator/Docker/README.md

 * `AWS_ACCESS_KEY_ID` - AWS access key
 * `AWS_SECRET_ACCESS_KEY` - AWS secret key
 * `S3_BUCKET_NAME` - AWS S3 bucket name to where upload bundles
+* `SIMULATOR_STAGING_CLOUD_URL` - staging URL to use for cloud access, used only for non-release job

 Following credentials must be set up in Jenkins: